jesse-r-s-hines/ShellAdventure/docs/supported_commands.md

-The following commands are available in the default `shell-adventure:latest` Docker image.
+The following commands are available in the default `shelladventure/shell-adventure:latest` Docker image.

 |   Command   |                              Description                              |
 |-------------|-----------------------------------------------------------------------|